danieljstone/danieljstone.github.io/presidents.md

-The weeks of highest coverage, which is to say the proportion of news articles mentioning Trump, identified above are unsurprising: nomination, election, ascension, defeat, and stepping down from office.
+The weeks of highest penetration identified above are unsurprising: nomination, election, ascension, defeat, and stepping down from office.
 What is most worth noting are the rows corresponding to the dates of the Trump presidency, which show that roughly 1 in 4 news articles, 1 in 2 op-eds, and 1 in 2 editorials mentioned him.

 To make sense of what the Trump numbers actually mean, we can compare them to other recent and current presidents.